 8) New Balance Fresh Foam 1080V11

 One of the great things about a thickly-stacked shoe like the 1080 is that mileage-friendly cushioning is available no matter how or where you land.
 The 8 mm heel offset is the perfect middle-ground too.

-Thus, the 1080 is the perfect long-distance cruiser for forefoot and midfoot strikers who also like their uppers to be spacious.
+Also, the 1080 V11 is the perfect long-distance cruiser for forefoot and midfoot strikers who also like their uppers to be comfortable.
+Just watch out for the stiff last two lacing rows, though.
 Wide and extra-wide widths are optional.